In-phase and quadrature components: Narrowband signal model

 In an angle modulation application, with carrier frequency f, φ is also a time-variant function, giving:

 When all three terms above are multiplied by an optional amplitude function, A(t) > 0, the left-hand side of the equality is known as the amplitude/phase form, and the right-hand side is the quadrature-carrier or IQ form.

 Because of the modulation, the components are no longer completely orthogonal functions.
 But when A(t) and φ(t) are slowly varying functions compared to 2πft, the assumption of orthogonality is a common one.

 Authors often call it a narrowband assumption, or a narrowband signal model.

 I/Q data

 A stream of information about how to amplitude-modulate the I and Q phases of a sine wave is known as the I/Q data.
 By just amplitude-modulating these two 90°-out-of-phase sine waves and adding them, it is possible to produce the effect of arbitrarily modulating some carrier: amplitude and phase.
-And if the IQ data itself has some frequency (e.g. a phasor) then the carrier also can be frequency modulated.
+And if the I/Q data itself has some frequency (e.g. a phasor) then the carrier also can be frequency modulated.
 So I/Q data is a complete representation of how a carrier is modulated: amplitude, phase and frequency.

-For received signals, by determining how much in-phase carrier and how much quadrature carrier is present in the signal it is possible represent that signal using in-phase and quadrature components, so IQ data can get generated from a signal with reference to a carrier sine wave.
+For received signals, by determining how much in-phase carrier and how much quadrature carrier is present in the signal it is possible to represent that signal using in-phase and quadrature components, so I/Q data can be generated from a signal with reference to a carrier sine wave.